 Break open 2 probiotic capsules and add the contents to the blender.
 Blend briefly and leave overnight at room temperature to ferment.

-Finishing cashew cheese is easy, add the nutritional yeast, salt, lemon juice with ¼ cup of water to the blender and blitz Depending on how thick the cashew mixture is, with the motor running, keep adding water by the tablespoon until you have a thick smooth paste. without being too liquid.
+Finishing cashew cheese is easy, add the nutritional yeast, salt, lemon juice to the blender and blitz.
+Depending on how thick the cashew mixture is, with the motor running, slowly add water until you have a thick smooth paste.